Signs of Severe Depression to Be Aware Of

 Common warning signs of depression

-Each of these signs are normal feelings and sensations people experience from time to time, but when any of the below symptoms persist for about 2 weeks, or progress from moderate depression to severe depression or manic depression, it’s cause for concern.
+Each of these signs are normal feelings and sensations people experience from time to time, but when any of the below symptoms persist for about two weeks, or progress from moderate depression to severe depression or manic depression, it’s cause for concern.

 You may feel as though you just don’t have the same energy, motivation, or “oomphf” you used to and don’t really know why.